cryptocopycats/awesome-cryptokitties-bubble/README.md

 >
 > Where users are expected to acquire their gen0 kitten.
 It is also a marketplace where anyone can post their kitten for auction.
 > [See Dutch/Clock auction](https://en.wikipedia.org/wiki/Dutch_auction) - note we also accept an increasing price.
-> ps: CK auctions take an initial time and duration, and after duration is over they are not closed.
+> ps: CryptoKitties auctions take an initial time and duration, and after duration is over they are not closed.
 > Instead they hold the final price indefinitely
 >
 > ##### SiringClockAuction.sol - `0x07ca8a3a1446109468c3cf249abb53578a2bbe40`